Can We Run Out Of Fish Oil?

 Harvesting Sardines, Anchovies & Mackerel

-All pharmaceutical grade fish oil supplements are made from sardines, anchovies and mackerel.
+All concentrated fish oil supplements are made from sardines, anchovies, hoki, whiting, pollock, salmon or mackerel.
 These fish have harvest seasons, just like crops.

-Most of the top fish oil producers, harvest these fish from the cold, nutrient rich waters of the south pacific.
+Most of the top fish oil producers, harvest sardines and anchovies from the cold, nutrient rich waters of the south pacific.
 Mostly off the coast of Peru and Chile.

 Why are the fish harvested there?
 And not somewhere else?